Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/panic-button.jpg">
 Figure 14: Wiring diagram for the panic button

-As shown in Figure 14, the a 3.3V current is connected to the GPIO pin through the button.
+As shown in Figure 14, a 3.3V current is connected to the GPIO pin through the button.
 A high signal will be sent to the GPIO 28, if the panic button is pushed using the Python script below:

 ``` python
 #! /usr/bin/python